 After the peel has soaked, remove the cover, add the sugar and cinnamon stick, and set the heat to high.
 Bring almost to a boil, then turn the heat down to a gentle simmer.
 Continue to cook, uncovered, until the syrup is cooked down by at least half.
 The lemon peel should be translucent, and when some of the syrup is poured onto a cool plate it should be thick enough to leave a trail when you run a finger through it.

-Pour the hot lemon peel and syrup into sterilized jars if you plan to store it, or it can be kept in the refrigerator.
+Pour the hot lemon peel and syrup into sterilized jars.
+The high sugar content will make these shelf-stable in a cool and dark cupboard, or it can be kept in the refrigerator (though this may cause the sugar to crystalize).
 It will be best served at room temperature.
 Enjoy!